 The solar storm was particularly noticeable on Mount Paiko, near Goumenissa, although reports also reveal that it was observed in Chortiatis in Thessaloniki, Moudania in Chalkidiki, Plagiari in Thessaloniki, Livadia, Evia, Crete, Lesvos, Corfu, and even Penteli in Attica.

-The northern lights are traditionally seen in Scandanavian countries, often appearing as blue and green colors against the dark night skies, and are caused by the interaction of particles coming from the sun, also known as solar wind.
+The northern lights are traditionally seen in Scandanavian countries, often appearing as blue and green colors against the dark night sky, and are caused by the interaction of particles coming from the sun, also known as solar wind.

 Depending on which gas molecules are ‘hit’ and where they are in the atmosphere, energy is created and is released as different wavelengths of light, according to the Guardian.